akhilgoyal/AKQA.CodingChallenge/README.md

 2. AKQA.CodingChallenge.Tests
 	* Unit Tests to provide test coverage for the API.
 3. AKQA.CodingChallenge.Web
-	* MVC application to take input from the user and display results.
+	* MVC application to take input from the user and to display output.
 	* Autofac is used for dependency injection.